Aldobrandini Madonna (Titian): Description

-In an idyllic meadow, Virgin Mary is sitting with the Child Jeus on her lap.
+In an idyllic meadow, the Virgin Mary is sitting with the Christ Child on her lap.
 He is offered to the kiss of Saint Catherine of Alexandria (identified by comparison with other works such as the Madonna of the Rabbit, not by the presence of attributes).
-The saint is lifting the child, watched over by Mary, and will probably put him down a moment later.
-Further to the left is Saint John the Baptist offering to Mary flowers and fruit.
-A little angel appears in the sky, noticed by some shepherds in the background.
+Saint Catherine is lifting the Child, watched over by the Virgin, and will probably put him down a moment later.
+Further to the left is Saint John the Baptist offering flowers and fruit to the Virgin.
+An angel appears in the sky, noticed by some shepherds in the background.

-In the works of the 1530s, Titian gradually abandons the magniloquence of gestures, in favor of other elements.
-In this case, the interweaving of movements gives the altarpiece a strong compositional unity and the coloristic concert is remarkable, although tarnished by a cleaning too drastic.
+In the works of the 1530s, Titian gradually abandoned magniloquent gestures in favour of other elements.
+In this case, the interweaving of movements gives the altarpiece a strong compositional unity and the coloristic concert is remarkable, although tarnished by too drastic a cleaning.

-Noteworthy is the charm of the chosen colors and the sensitivity towards the landscape, with the brushstroke style becoming more cursive and "modern" as it moves away from the foreground.
+Noteworthy is the charm of the chosen colours and the sensitivity towards the landscape, with the brushstrokes becoming more cursive and "modern" away from the foreground.